The Science of Tajweed & The Definition Of Tajweed

 ( التفشي) features well, not prolonging the timing of the soft letter (الرخاوة )when it

-to differentiate between two cases:
+to differentiate between the two cases:

 1-In case of teaching orally: